madwire-media/serde-dbor/Readme.md

 ## Spec
 DBOR, just like CBOR, is composed of instruction bytes and additional content bytes.
 However, in DBOR, every item needs to be described before its content, meaning that indefinite-length arrays, strings, or maps are not allowed because they would require a termination byte at the end of the item.
 An instruction byte is split up into two sections of 3 bits and 5 bits, respectively.
 The first 3 bits define the type of the item, and the last 5 are a parameter for that item, which in some cases can be the value of the item itself.
 For example, an unsigned integer with a value of 21 would be stored as `0x15`, or `0b000 10101`, because type 0 (`0b000`) is a uint and the byte has enough space left over to encode the number 21 (`0b10101`).

 When an instruction byte indicates that the parameter is of a certain size `n`, the next `n` bytes will be used for that parameter, and then afterwards will be the content of the item described by the instruction byte.
 For example, a `u16` parameter takes up the two bytes immediately after the instruction byte.
+However, when serializing a `u16`, it may be shortened into a `u8` or into the instruction byte itself.
 Also, it should be noted that DBOR stores multi-byte integers and floats in little endian because it makes serialization/deserialization on most machines faster (x86 uses little endian).

 ### Instruction Bytes